 Any staff member can be reached by email.
 Please visit our school website for teacher email addresses.
 Parents/Guardians can also reach teachers by calling the school.
-Each teacher has an extension and voicemail.
-While staff members do regularly check their email and voicemails, they are busy teaching during the school day and are sometimes not able to check or respond to email or phone messages during the school day.
-Parents/Guardians should not expect email messages or phone messages to be immediately replied to within the school day.
+While staff members do regularly check their email, they are busy teaching during the school day and are sometimes not able to check or respond to email during the school day.
+Parents/Guardians should not expect email messages to be immediately replied to within the school day.